mihwa-han/Bias-in-Movie-Ratings/README.md

 # Smart Movie Ratings

+[Smart Movie Ratings](http://bias-movie-ratings.herokuapp.com/rating) is a web application for providing ratings broken down into fundamental genre preference groups.
+These groups were defined by an unsupervised machine learning algorithm, which revealed several core segmentations of movie viewers.
+The purpose of this web app is to show how the ratings for movies can differ between these groups.

 <p align="center">

   <img src="./img/logo2.png" >

 </p>

-[Smart Movie Ratings](http://bias-movie-ratings.herokuapp.com/rating) is a web application for providing ratings broken down into fundamental genre preference groups.
-These groups were defined by an unsupervised machine learning algorithm, which revealed several core segmentations of movie viewers.
-The purpose of this web app is to show how the ratings for movies can differ between these groups.

 The data is from grouplens(https://grouplens.org/datasets/movielens/).
 Due to the limitation of the capacity of Github, I do not upload the file I used.
 Please go to the above link and download it if you need.

-# MovieLens Data sets

 ## Can we trust the ratings of movies to be unbiased?